 4 Agnes Mackintosh née Watson, formerly Harper (1859-1946), of Elm Park, Selkirk

-5 ‘The Borderland’ by Roger Quinn (1850-1925), ‘The Tramp Bard of the Borders’ of whom Sir George Brisbane Douglas wrote his verses “are harmonies evolved out of the very depths of sadness.”
+5 ‘The Borderland’ by Roger Quinn (1850-1925), ‘The Tramp Bard of the Borders’ of whom Sir George Brisbane Douglas wrote that his verses “are harmonies evolved out of the very depths of sadness.”
 Its lyrics reproduced below were taken from Archie Fisher who sang Borderland on his album ‘Off the Map’ and who wrote “My own setting of the poem by ‘The Tramp Bard of the Borders’ Roger Quinn.
 I see most of the places mentioned in the song every day when I am home, and it’s all true.”

 From the moorlands and the meadows | to this city of the shadows | Where I wander old and lonely | comes a call I understand | In clear soft notes enthralling | it is calling ever calling | ‘Tis the spirit of the open | from the dear old borderland.